oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 6.1.18 Requirement 18: Public PGP Key

 The public part of the PGP key used to sign the CSAF documents MUST be available.
-It SHOULD also be available at a publc key server.
+It SHOULD also be available at a public key server.

 ## 6.2 Roles